doubt72/loki/README.md

 `blog_config` block.
 In addition to those, the following parameters can also found there:

+* `main_title`: the main title of the blog; this will be used for the main blog pages, i.e., the blog entry list pages.

+* `main_template`: the template used for the main blog pages, as above (and also for generated pages for tags, see `tag_pages` below).

+* `entry_template`: the template used for the blog entries.

 * `directory`: source directory where blog entries are found.
 This is required;
   I may eventually add support for multiple blog_config blocks with distinct directories, but haven't bothered yet.
 Note that filenames will be used for